Nanotechnology for brain disease

 Aims to exploit the properties of nanoparticles and their interactions with cells and tissues for the development of safe and effective medicines, using clinically-relevant disease models.

-This research area is led by Dr Tom Kisby, Senior Scientist.
+This research area is led by Dr Tom Kisby, Research Fellow.

 Nano-omics